 The Cypress GitHub App reports commit status checks in two distinct styles:

 Or one check per spec file.

-Each status check will report the number of test failures or passes, and the associated Details link will direct you to the test run's page within the Cypress Dashboard to help you dig deeper into the problem via error messages, stack traces, screenshots, and video recordings:
+Each status check will report the number of test failures or passes, and the associated Details link will direct you to the test run's page within Cypress Cloud to help you dig deeper into the problem via error messages, stack traces, screenshots, and video recordings: